You’ve surely noticed those little tracks on all of your irons. Those are called “grooves”.

 What Is A Golf Club Groove Sharpener?

-It is a small tool that you stick into your wedges’ grooves to “sharpen” and restore iron or wedge faces to their original integrity.
+It is a small tool that you use for sharpening grooves on wedges and restore iron or wedge faces to their original integrity.

 Do Golf Club Groove Sharpeners Work?